Table of Contents

 No matter the size or scope of your business, network connectivity and performance are essential for any business’ operations.
 From video conferencing and VoIP, to cloud-based applications and remote work, businesses rely heavily on the network to stay connected and productive.
 However, network performance can be severely impacted by packet loss, one of the most common issues that IT professionals face.

+So, if you've ever wondered why your internet is acting up, or if you're just curious about how the magical world of networking really works, then buckle up and join me on this journey to unravel the mystery of packet loss.
 In this article, we’re going to explore what packet loss is, how packet loss impacts network performance, and how to reduce packet loss to minimize its impact on businesses.

 As you probably saw from the title of this article, packet loss is the Invisible Enemy of Network Performance.